credbull/credbull-defi/spikes/spike-short-term-fixed/packages/foundry/contracts/timelock/README.md

 ## Rolling Over Investments

-Rolling over your investment means that instead of withdrawing your Principal and Interest at Maturity, you automatically reinvest them into the same Product with a new Tenor.
+Rolling over your investment means that instead of withdrawing your Principal and Interest at Maturity, you automatically reinvest them into the same Product for an additional "tenor" period of time.

 ### Rollover Example
 Alice invests $1,000 with a 30-day Tenor.
 After 30 days, her investment matures, giving her 1 day to redeem.
 If she doesn't redeem within that